Navigation » List of Schools » Glendale Community College » Sociology » Soc 101 – Introduction to Sociology » Fall 2022 » Final Exam

 B Overcoming isolation to achieve intimacy

-C Overcoming role confusion to achieve identity
+C Overcoming despair to achieve integrity

 Question #94